Excel Rounding (Table of Contents)

 ROUND Function

-Round is the first function that strikes into our minds when we think of rounding in excel.
+Round is the first function that strikes us when considering rounding in Excel.
 The round function makes rounding of numbers as per the number of digits we want to make rounding.

 Syntax of ROUND is =ROUND(number, number_digit).
 Find the below screenshot for reference.